 In May 1917 Elsie was sent to Hampstead Military Hospital, but she had to tender her resignation from June 1917 to September 1917 due to a family matter, as one of her sisters was ill.
 She was re-employed from 25 September and sent to Prees Heath Camp in Whitchurch, Salop.
 The camp had originally opened in 1915 as a training base for the British Army, but as casualties mounted, it became a hospital with a fully-fledged barracks where Elsie worked for a year until October 1918, when she finally resigned her service as she planned to get married.

 Whilst there at Prees Health Camp, Elsie was clearly highly thought of by her patients.
 In her album there is a photograph of a soldier and a letter sent to her by the sister of the soldier.
 Unfortunately, there was no record of the soldier’s name in the album, but he was almost certainly Sergeant Joseph Morgan (T4/057920), Army Service Corps, who died on 28 July 1918, aged 28 years.
 Sergeant Morgan served as Thomas Williams and was the son of Frederick and Betsy Morgan, of Sutton on the Hill, Derbyshire.
 He is buried in Snitterfield, Warwickshire and remembered on the village war memorial, where it indicates that he lived at the address on the letter and died in a hospital in Shropshire.

 After the war

-After the end of the war Elsie put away her albums for safekeeping, where they remained for nearly one hundred years until they were recently passed on to her grandson, Stuart James who has digitised them and allowed us to share her story.
-Elsie died in 1961.
+After the end of the war Elsie put away her albums for safekeeping, where they remained until they were passed on through the family to her grandson, Stuart James who digitised her photographs nearly one hundred years later.